janulicny/sdcnd-vehicle-detection/README.md

 * 1 row of window size 192x192 px, stride (48, 48) px between rows 458 and 650
 ![alt text][w7]

 These windows were selected based on location an size of vehicles in the test images.
-The stride is defined by the cell site of scale*16px.
+The default stride is defined one cell.
 In some cases I wanted finer step in vertical direction.
 In those cases two images were displayed, because the HOG features had to be generated twice for that sample.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?